nskatti1/Fast-Robots/docs/lab8.rst

    :height: 315

 They took 8 seconds, 10 seconds, and 9 seconds respectively.

-And here are the plots of the TOF data, PWM signals, and Kalman Filter Data.
+There seemed to be a flaw where the car stopped and paused even though I did not use any delays in my code.
+There was a bug where my code seemed to reset when my car stopped and just not append data.
+Here are the plots of collected data regardless.

 .. image:: images/l8_graph1.png
    :align: center